acornejo/kilobot-labs/README.md

 Compile your code.
 This will produce a file called `blinkleds.hex`.
-Now use the KiloGUI to upload the hex file to your to your kilobot and see what happens (for detailed info on how to use the KiloGUI, see here (link)).
+Now use the KiloGUI to upload the hex file to your to your kilobot and see what happens (for detailed info on how to use the KiloGUI, see [here](https:/www.kilobotics.com/documentation)).
 If you run into problems, take a look at the solution code above.

 * *Questions: (1) What is the maximum delay rounded up to seconds, that